-A lot of the best waterfalls in Ubud are located in the nearby Gianyar and Bangli areas of Bali, but most of these can still be reached in less than 30 minutes from the Ubud town center.
+A lot of the best waterfalls in Ubud are located in the nearby Gianyar and Bangli areas of Bali, Indonesia, but most of these can still be reached in less than 30 minutes from the Ubud town center.

 Here’s our complete Ubud waterfall guide, with a list of some of the very best waterfalls near Ubud and the surrounding areas!

 Where To Stay

 1. Layana Waterfall

 This is one of the best waterfalls in Ubud because it’s so easy to visit.
 Layana is just a 10 minute drive from the Ubud town center.